ai4luc/CerraData-4MM/README.md

 CerraData-4MM comprises sets of SAR and MSI data, followed by semantic maps for L1 and L2, respectively.
 The two class levels create a diverse and challenging dataset that covers categories of regeneration level, deforestation increment, as well as different types of agriculture.
 Each set contains 30,322 patches with a spatial resolution of 10 meters.
 This dataset provides a rich diversity of classes representative of the \textit{Bico do Papagaio} ecoregion.
 As illustrated in Figure below, L2 introduces five additional subcategories of agricultural types, one additional category for built areas, and two distinct vegetation generation classes.
+The Shapefile of this ecoregion, Bico do Papagaio, can be found in this <https://terrabrasilis.dpi.inpe.br/geonetwork/srv/eng/catalog.search#/metadata/44115cce-f175-4533-9ec0-6a3ebcb352e4>.

 ![image](visual_setup/dataset_git.png)